Debt Service Coverage Ratio Calculator (DSCR)

-- debt service is the monthly payment towards paying off your debts.
+- — Monthly payment towards paying off your debts.

-- GI is the gross income — the monthly rent paid by your tenants;
+- — Gross income — the monthly rent paid by your tenants;

-- expenses are the monthly expenses for maintenance, repairs or cleaning, expressed as a percentage of the gross income;
+- — Monthly expenses for maintenance, repairs, or cleaning, expressed as a percentage of the gross income; and

-- vacancy is the vacancy rate (how often you don't have a tenant for the apartment), expressed as a percentage of the gross income.
+- — Vacancy rate (how often you don't have a tenant for the apartment), expressed as a percentage of the gross income.

 Our debt service coverage ratio lets you easily determine your debt service, too!
 All you have to do is use the following formula: